Web Comics I Really Like

 Their current story "I Didn't Know" is still ongoing with a new page being uploaded every other day and deals with religious trauma and many forms of abuse the child protagonist endures, along with the previously mentioned blood and gore.

-What the Water Gave Me: One of many Pokemon Nuzlocke comics I've found myself completely engrossed in, What the Water Gave Me is a beautifully illustrated adventure set in the Soul Silver game with a slow burning mystery, lots of heart, and a cast of loveable characters- both human and Pokemon.
-So much goes on here whether it's the death of an ally, taking in some more atmospheric shots, seeing the cool redesigns for all the characters you grew up with, or the romance that blossoms between the two leads, it has me completely hooked.
-It's still ongoing (Chapter 9 just started) but you shouldn't let that stop you from enjoying it!
+What the Water Gave Me: One of many Pokemon Nuzlocke comics I've found myself completely engrossed in, What the Water Gave Me is a beautifully illustrated adventure set in the Soul Silver game with a slow burning mystery and a lot of cool designs for both the Pokemon and human characters.

 The story contains themes of substance/alcohol abuse and violence as a coping mechanism, child neglect, canon-typical violence with more explicit detail, themes of death, themes of non-explicit sexuality.